nedoskiv/RC-RFID/README.md

 * Learning mode (automated records creation for new tags)
 * Counting of tag usage, limits, deny access if go above limit
 * FrontEND - settings, add/edit/delete tag
+* Added tag list creation is separate boot mode
+* Added export tag (JSON format) in separate boot mode

 # TODO:

-* Add tag list creation in separate boot mode
+* testing.
+* possible wireless CFG problem, investigate

 # Short installation instructions:

 use nodemcu with following support : adc,bit,file,gpio,net,node,sjson,spi,tmr,uart,wifi

-Download all files, edit functions.lua (wireless settings) run compile.lua and reboot
-Use google chrome to translate it in your language.
+Download all files, upload them to ESP, start compile.lua and reboot Use google chrome to translate it in your language. default wireless password is "88888888"

+# Known issues:

+* When switch from wireless client to AP mode, do not initialize with proper SSID/PASSWORD

+# Limitations:

+* Due to nodemcu file.list function, scripts are capable of generate tag lists/export json file for around 200-250 tags.
+Increasing it cause out of memory error that cannot be avoided unless someone rewrite nodemcu file module.
+However system still work, add/edit/delete tags but cannot generate list.